Malaysia's opposition forms new alliance against scandal-hit Najib

-KUALA LUMPUR, Sept 22 (Reuters) - Three Malaysian opposition parties announced an alliance on Tuesday, forming a united front against the scandal-hit government of Prime Minister Najib Razak.
+KUALA LUMPUR (Reuters) - Three Malaysian opposition parties announced an alliance on Tuesday, forming a united front against the scandal-hit government of Prime Minister Najib Razak.

 While a political storm has raged around Najib for months over alleged corruption and mismanagement at indebted state-fund 1Malaysia Development, opposition parties have been in disarray.